The advantages of projection painting

 How projection painting works

 When you paint in the viewport using projection painting, a virtual projection layer is created perpendicular to the camera.
-This projection layer is in turn projected onto the objects you want to paint on.

 Projection painting and the Layer Manager.